 Determining the cause of a headache is the first step toward treatment.
-It may not surprise you that many patients who report frequent headaches also experience neck pain – these two symptoms are often connected.
+Many patients who report frequent headaches also experience neck pain – these two symptoms are often connected.
 What is the culprit for these linked problems?
 All too often, poor posture is to blame.
-Many people are hunched over their computers for a good portion of their workday, and proper posture falls by the wayside.
-This causes tension in the muscles at the back of the neck and increases pressure on the nerves that distribute to the head.
+Poor posture is more common due to people hunching over their computers for a portion of their workday.
+This causes tension in the muscles at the back of the neck and increases pressure on nerves that distribute to the head.

 Fortunately, there are effective treatment programs to eliminate the debilitating headaches caused by muscle tension and poor posture.
-Through proper guidance and rehabilitation, physical therapists can improve your neck mobility, stretch and relax your muscles and reduce pressure on the nerves.
+Through proper guidance and rehabilitation, physical therapists can improve your neck mobility.
+We do this by stretching and relaxing your muscles and reduce pressure on the nerves.
 Therapists can also incorporate a traction technique on your neck to decompress the nerves that get pinched.
 Such treatment restores muscle relaxation and joint function to your head and neck, thereby reducing headache symptoms.

 You can learn specific exercises to engage muscles that stabilize your upper back and neck.
 The most effective strengthening exercises address weakness in the deep muscles of the neck and the stabilizing muscles around the mid-back.
 Exercises that keep the neck long, as if a string were pulling you up from the top of your head, can decompress your neck as well.

 If you suffer from frequent headaches that impede your everyday life, there is hope.
 Relief may be as simple as rebalancing and strengthening muscles around your neck, back and head.
-Successful treatment can only begin when all contributing factors are addressed.
-By consulting with a physical therapist, you can identify the root cause of your symptoms and embark on a headache-free existence and a happier lifestyle.
+By consulting with a physical therapist, you can identify the root cause of your symptoms and embark on a headache-free, and happier lifestyle.